techidaily/site-windows11/source/_posts/time-travel-tech-windows-7-product-key-for-11-activation.md

  Activating Windows 11 with a Windows 7 key is done in two stages.
 There is an important step to complete during the software installation, with the activation completed afterward.
 Here's the process.

-1. Create Windows 11 Bootable Media using the[Microsoft Media Creation Tool](https://www.microsoft.com/en-gb/software-download/windows11) .
-If you prefer, you can also[Windows 11 bootable USB drive](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) .
+1. Create Windows 11 Bootable Media using the [Microsoft Media Creation Tool](https://www.microsoft.com/en-gb/software-download/windows11) .
+If you prefer, you can also [Windows 11 bootable USB drive](https://www.makeuseof.com/windows-11-create-bootable-usb-drive/) .
 2. Follow the Windows installation process until you reach the point where you're asked to enter the activation key.
 3. Instead of entering the key, click the**I don't have a product key** option at the bottom.
 Adding your Windows 7 key here can cause errors.
 ![activating windows during installation](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/activating-windows.jpg)